-Several capital projects were initiated in 2020 totaling approximately \$7.9 million dollars.
-Capital projects for the District was dominated by the plant expansion design and the commencement of construction.
-This will be the case for the next couple of years.
+Several capital projects were in process during 2021 totaling approximately 21.2 million dollars.
+Capital projects for the District was dominated by the plant expansion construction project.
+This will continue through 2022 with project completion scheduled for early 2023.
 The expansion and improvement project is projected to be a multi-year (28 month) project with construction costs exceeding \$31.5 million.
 There have been several area developers inquiring as to receiving service from the District.
 This has led the District to developing plans and initial engineering and design of sewer line extensions.
 Continued growth has also led the District to begin the design of parallel lines to existing infrastructure to ensure that the District can continue to meet the sanitary sewer needs of the area.
 Other expenditures included IT server upgrades, IT equipment to increase the District cyber security profile and office equipment.

-In April of 2020 the District issued Wastewater Revenue Refunding and Improvement Bonds totaling \$17,205,000.
+The District in April of 2020 issued District Wastewater Revenue Refunding and Improvement Bonds totaling \$17,205,000.
 These bonds allowed the District to refund the outstanding 2010 bonds (\$14,795,000) as well as providing the District and additional \$5,000,000 for plant expansion expenses.
 The refunding also provided some debt service relief over the next several years as it is working through the construction phase of the project.
-Total outstanding debt service at the end of 2020 was \$17,130,000.
+Total outstanding debt service at the end of 2021 was \$16,990,000.